-3.13 Study of feed-milk relationship in bovines :
+333 Sady of feed-milk relationship in bovines :

-The project envisages the study of feed-milk relationship and the estimation of optimum level of nutrients required for milk production.
+The project envisages the study of feed-milk relationship and the estimation level of nutrients required for milk production.

-The data collected from Sirsa area in Hissar district under the survey to study the economics of raising cattle and buffaloes in Hissar were taken up for the study.
-The data pertaining to winter season were stratified according to breed, lactation order and stage of lactation.
-Data for Hariana cows and Murrah buffaloes with lactation order 1 to 3 and stage of lactation not exceeding six months were considered, and the feed items consumed by the animals were converted into their nutrient equivalents.
-The corresponding milk yields were also tabulated, and three functions, viz., linear, quadratic and Cobb-Douglas were fitted.
-The quadratic equation, even though explained maximum variation, did not show any significant improvement over the linear.
-The results, however, are based only on one stratum.
-Data from other strata are being taken up for similar analysis.
+The data collected from Sirsa area in Hissar district under the survey to the economics of raising cattle and buffaloes in Hissar were taken up for the data pertaining to winter season were stratified according to breed, and order and stage of lactation.
+Data for Hariana cows and Murrah with lactation order 1 to 3 and stage of lactation not exceeding six were considered, and the feed items consumed by the animals were contained their nutrient equivalents.
+The corresponding milk yields were also and three functions, viz., linear, quadratic and Cobb-Douglas were the quadratic equation, even though explained maximum variation, did any significant improvement over the linear.
+The results, however, are no one stratum.
+Data from other strata are being taken up for similar

-3.14 Investigations into the suitability of sampling plan for milk recording in key village blocks :
+Investigations into the suitability of sampling plan for milk recording in key village

-The object of the investigation is to try out the sampling plan for milk recording developed by the Institute in a few selected key village blocks with a view to judging its statistical efficiency and operational feasibility in the field.
+The object of the investigation is to try out the sampling plan for milk developed by the Institute in a few selected key village blocks with a backing its statistical efficiency and operational feasibility in the field.

-The work, in the first instance, was undertaken in the key village block under the administrative control of the National Dairy Research Institute, Karnal during 1964, and the results were reported earlier.
-It was observed that, on the whole, the plan was efficient and operationally feasible.
-However, it was felt that a few more centres were to be covered before its final recommendation for large scale use.
+The work, in the first instance, was undertaken in the key village block administrative control of the National Dairy Research Institute, Karnal 1964, and the results were reported earlier.
+It was observed that, on the plan was efficient and operationally feasible.
+However, it was felt that the plan were to be covered before its final recommendation for large

 As reported in the annual report for 1968, work was undertaken in two more key village blocks, viz., Chatta in U.P. and Mandapeta in Andhra Pradesh in 1966 and 1967 respectively.
 During the period under report, the analysis of data on milk yield of animals selected in Chatta block was taken up and estimates of average lactation yield was of the order of 500 kg for cows and 11,00 kg for buffaloes.
 Both the estimates were fairly precise in that their standard errors were of the order of 3.5 per cent.
 Studies relating to estimation of annual milk production in the area were also carried out.

-3.15 National index of animal experiments :
+3.15 National index of animal experiments:

 The object of the scheme is to collect and analyse data pertaining to all experimental investigations on animals carried out at the various research centres in the country with a view to preparing a compendium of the processed results so as to enable the research workers to review the work already done in particular subjects and to plan future investigations on proper lines.
 Data pertaining to 580 experiments carried out during the period 1945-65 at I.V.R.I. were scrutinised and statistscal analysis in respect of 150 experiments was completed during the period.
 Five model forms along with the abbreviations common to all experiments were sent to members of the Direction Committee for comments.
-Information on 90 experiments on animal nutrition were transcribed for presenting them in the compendium.
+Information on 90 experiments on an mal nutrition were transcribed for presenting them in the compendium.